Rahima097/Rahima097/README.md

 Hi!
 I'm **Rahima Khatun**, a passionate self-taught web developer with an academic background in **Physics (M.Sc.)** — but my heart truly belongs to **coding**.

-Despite completing my master's in Physics, my curiosity for technology led me to dive deep into **WordPress development**, and now I’m focused on mastering **full-stack development with the MERN stack**.
+Despite completing my master's in Physics, my curiosity for technology led me to dive deep into **full-stack development with the MERN stack**.
 I'm currently completing a **comprehensive web development course**, sharpening both my theoretical understanding and hands-on skills.

 I believe in **learning every day**, and I'm genuinely excited by the process of solving problems through code.
 Whether it’s building a UI, managing backend logic, or connecting systems together — I **love every bit of it**.